martinchristen/pyRT/examples/README.md

 # pyRT Examples

 For the examples you need "pillow" installed.
-This can be done using pip:
+This can be done using pip

     pip install Pillow

-or by using this code:
+or by running this Python code:

     import pip
     pip.main(['install', 'Pillow'])

 ## Using 'pyrt.image'